 A combination of automated and manual testing techniques was employed for the accessibility assessment.

-- Manual assessment was performed using Chrome/NVDA on Windows 10. - Automated tools used included the Deque aXe browser extension & Deque aXe Auditor.
+- Manual assessment was performed using Chrome/NVDA on Windows 10 and extensive use of the keyboard. - Automated tools used included the Deque aXe browser extension & Deque aXe Auditor.

 Applicable Standards/Guidelines